 Who is at risk?

 A claim may be taken against anyone involved in the transaction, which can include the company and/or the person or entity that benefitted from the transaction.
-Therefore, the directors of the company can be targeted, and this includes not only directors registered at companies house but also de facto directors (these are directors that may not be registered but act as directors), as well as shadow directors (someone with a significantly controlling interest in the decision making of the company).
-For more information see our article: The different types of directors in a company.
+The directors of the company can be targeted, and this includes not only directors registered at companies house but also de facto directors (these are directors that may not be registered but act as directors), as well as shadow directors (someone with a significantly controlling interest in the decision making of the company).

 The recipient of the asset may be ordered to return the asset to the company.
-However, an order won’t be made against a third party who later acquired the property or assets from a person (not the company) in good faith for value to return the assets.
+An order won’t be made against a third party who later acquired the property or assets from a person (not the company) in good faith for value to return the assets.

 What does it mean if the court finds there was a transaction at under value?